 Linseed Oil

 Linseed is also commonly known as flaxseed oil.
 Linseed is a hand-rubbed type of protective wood oil and works by saturating deep into the wood grains offering protection from water and scratches.
-This product is eco-friendly as it is derived from flaxseed plants and processed in many ways as it can be used while raw, boiled or when polymerized.
+This product is eco-friendly as it is derived from flaxseed plants and processed in many ways it can be used while raw, boiled, or when polymerized.
 The purest form of linseed is when raw.
 When in this form, it is impossible to use it for wooden furniture protection as it takes very long to dry to the extent of weeks and months.

-When boiled, it produces some hazardous compounds hence cannot be used for indoor furniture.
+When boiled, it produces some hazardous compounds and hence cannot be used for indoor furniture.
 Linseed oil is great when is polymerized since it becomes non-toxic and food-friendly with fast-drying components.

 There is no better or bad wood oil as they all serve the same purpose of protecting and preserving wooden surfaces.
 The only difference is that some have specific roles and uses.
 The table below shows a summary of the best wood oil available and its effect on wood.